-1.1A DUTY OF JURY (COURT READS AND PROVIDES WRITTEN INSTRUCTIONS)
+1.1A DUTY OF JURY (COURT READS AND

-Ladies and gentlemen: You are now the jury in this case.
+Members of the jury: You are now the jury in this case.
 It is my duty to instruct you on the law.

 It is your duty to find the facts from all the evidence in the case.
 To those facts you will apply the law as I give it to you.
 You must follow the law as I give it to you whether you agree with it or not.
-And you must not be influenced by any personal likes or dislikes, opinions, prejudices, or sympathy.
+And you must not be influenced by any personal likes or dislikes, opinions, prejudices or sympathy.
 That means that you must decide the case solely on the evidence before you.
 You will recall that you took an oath to do so.

-Instruction 1.1A may be used as a preliminary instruction if the court decides to provide a written set of preliminary instructions at the beginning of the trial which the jurors are permitted to keep with them.
+Instruction 1.1A may be used as a preliminary instruction if the court decides to provide a written set of preliminary instructions at the beginning of the trial that the jurors are permitted to keep with them.
 In the final set of instructions, the court should substitute Instruction 1.1C.